Bilal-Anarwala/CarClassPython/README.md

 ## Introduction

 This project is an exact copy of my CarClass that I did only now it is written in Python.
 I wanted practice OOP on Python and wanted to see if I could replicate my Java project onto Python and was able to do so successfully.
+It was much simpler to implement than I expected
 ## Project Structure

 The project is organized into three main Python classes, each representing a key component of the car racing system: